JariusBedward-8841640/DataStreamVisualization_Workshop_Team_3/README.md

     - Retrieve your connection string from the Neon Dashboard
 4. In the program, create a env file
 5. In the env file add the connection string from Neon
-6. Run the python file using: "python run.py"
+6. Run the Jupyter notebook cells sequentially
 7. The dashboard will display real time metrics updated every 2 seconds